 Ray Liotta is the gold standard for how an actor/spokesperson can influence consideration of a Pharma brand.
 Our research showed that the Liotta campaign was incredibly effective, registering high awareness and emotional delivery for Chantix.

-The "Kate Campaign" follows the recent pattern evolving within Pharma that utilizes a multi channel approach.
-It hits its the audience from multiple angles creating the classic "media multiplier" effect, relying on on both organic and paid social content.
+The "Kate Campaign" follows the recent pattern evolving within Pharma that utilizes a multi-channel approach.
+It hits the audience from multiple angles creating the classic "media multiplier" effect, relying on on both organic and paid social content.
 If Kate is successful, the marketing can be expanded to other channels.

 Let The Competition Begin

 Systane will not be alone in this advertising.
-Lumenis has also launched its advertising for OptiLight with another celebrity Mandy Moore who also comes from a popular TV series.
+Lumenis has also launched its advertising for OptiLight with another celebrity, Mandy Moore, who also comes from a popular TV series.
 This campaign launched in February.
-These campaigns compete with other better known brands such as Xiidra from Novartis, Restasis from AbbVie an Cequa from Sun Pharma.
+These campaigns compete with better-known brands such as Xiidra from Novartis, Restasis from AbbVie, and Cequa from Sun Pharma.
 These brands benefit from marketing budgets that dwarf brands like Lumenis.
 In such a competitive category, does it even stand a chance?
-Maybe, so many factors will affect the potential success of the brand (too many to list here).
-However, we have done an analysis of a situation like this where the small challenger brand was able to compete effectively (not "beat") the Goliath.
+Maybe.
+So many factors will affect the potential success of the brand (too many to list here).
+However, we have done an analysis of a situation like this where the small challenger brand was able to effectively compete against (not "beat") the Goliath.
 We have analysis on how this can be carried out if you wish to receive a more detailed report.